PlanetDestroyyer/cnn-from-scratch/README.md

 Adding Dropout helped control overfitting and improved generalization.

-Accuracy is lower than MNIST, which is expected due to the higher complexity of Fashion-MNIST.
+Performance is slightly lower than MNIST, reflecting the higher difficulty of Fashion-MNIST.

 The model still achieves strong performance above 92% accuracy.